hazelcast/hazelcast-reference-manual/src/NativeClientSecurity.md

 }
 ```

-Permission policy implementations can access client-permissions in configuration by using
+Permission policy implementations can access client-permissions that are in configuration by using
 `SecurityConfig.
-getClientPermissionConfigs()` when the method `configure(SecurityConfig securityConfig, Properties properties)` is called by Hazelcast.
+getClientPermissionConfigs()` when Hazelcast calls the method `configure(SecurityConfig securityConfig, Properties properties)`.

 The `IPermissionPolicy.getPermissions(Subject subject, Class<? extends Permission> type)` method is used to determine a client request that has been granted permission to perform a security-sensitive operation.

 Permission policy should return a `PermissionCollection` containing permissions of the given type for the given `Subject`.
-The Hazelcast access controller will call `PermissionCollection.implies(Permission)` on returning `PermissionCollection` and will decide if the current `Subject` has permission to access the requested resources or not.
+The Hazelcast access controller will call `PermissionCollection.implies(Permission)` on returning `PermissionCollection` and it will decide whether or not the current `Subject` has permission to access the requested resources.

 ### Permissions